maluajj/meth_for_dogs/README.md

 # meth_for_dogs
-watch the dogs play in the field. they are stupid.
+when the dogs play in the field. they are stupid.